-In this study, an attempt has been made to develop a global version of dynamical downscaling using the global spectral model (GSM) with a spectral nudging technique.
-A modified version of the scale-selective bias correction (SSBC) (Kanamaru and Kanamitsu, 2007a) was applied.
-The global downscaling is free of the lateral boundary noise which contaminates regional downscaling, and is a way to produce computationally efficient high-resolution global reanalysis datasets from coarse resolution data assimilation analysis.
+In this study, an attempt has been made to develop a global version of the dynamical downscaling using the global spectral model (GSM) with a spectral nudging technique.
+A modified version of the scale-selective bias correction (SSBC) (Kanamaru and Kanamitsu, 2007a) is applied.
+The global downscaling is free of the lateral boundary noise from which regional global models suffer, and can be considered a way to produce computationally efficient high-resolution global reanalysis datasets from coarse resolution data assimilation analysis.

 SSBC was modified for GSM in three different ways.
-First, the large-scale temperature of the scale greater than 2000 km was nudged at every Gaussian Latitude in addition to the zonal and meridional components of wind.
+First, the large-scale temperature of the scale greater than 2000 km was nudged in addition to the zonal and meridional components of wind.
 This was necessary to reduce the large-scale temperature bias in the stratosphere in equatorial tropics.
-Second, the nudging of perturbation field was applied instead of the nudging of perturbation tendency.
-Large scale biases that can occur in the perturbation tendency nudging may not occur in the nudging of the perturbation itself.
-Third, humidity was not nudged or corrected.
-With this nudging scheme, large-scale features of the reanalysis were well maintained in the downscaling.
-The departures of geopotential height of downscaled analysis from reanalysis were in a range of 5 to 10 meters at all of the pressure levels.
+Second, a new functional form of the nudging coefficient was proposed to replace the single constant coefficient used in SSBC.
+This coefficient gives smoother nudging from large to short wavelengths.
+Third, the zonally averaged humidity was replaced with those of the reanalysis.
+With this nudging scheme, large-scale features of the reanalysis are well maintained in the downscaling.
+The departures of geopotential height of downscaled analysis from reanalysis are in a range of 4 to 6 meters at all of the pressure levels.

-Using a T248L28 (about 50 km resolution) global model, downscaling was performed for the entire year of 2001, using T62L28 NCEP/NCAR R2 as a large-scale forcing.
-Surface variables and precipitation were compared with R2 and available high-resolution observations.
+GSM-SSBC was applied to a T248L28 (about 50 km resolution) global model and global downscaling was performed for the entire year of 2001, using T62L28 NCEP/NCAR R2 as a large-scale forcing.
+Surface variables and precipitation were compared with R2 and available high-resolution observations, i.e., CRU, GPCP, NARR, and AMeDAS.
 The global temperature fields compared with CRU temperature showed that the downscaled analysis better matched with observation due to the better topography.
 Monthly averaged precipitation, its seasonality and daily variation were compared with those of CRU and GPCP.
-The daily variability in the downscaled precipitation was better reproduced in the downscaled analysis than in the R2 throughout the year.
+The downscaled precipitation had a positive bias in many of the high-resolution simulations, but the daily variability was better reproduced in the downscaled analysis than in the R2 throughout the year.